$m$-adic residue codes over $\mathbb{F}_q[v]/(v^s-v)$ and their application to quantum codes: Introduction

-In this work, as a generalization of the paper \cite{kuruz}, we study the structure of the $m$-adic residue codes over the quotient ring $\mathbb{F}_{q}[v]/(v^s-v).$ First, we determine the idempotent generators of the $m$-adic residue codes over $\mathbb{F}_{q}[v]/(v^s-v)$.
-Then, we obtain some parameters of optimal $m$-adic residue codes over $\mathbb{F}_{q}[v]/(v^s-v),$ with respect to Griesmer bound for rings.
+In this work, inspired by the above works, as a generalization of the paper \cite{kuruz}, we study the structure of the $m$-adic residue codes over the quotient ring $\mathcal{R}_{q,s}=\frac{{{\mathbb{F}_q}\left[ v \right]}}{{\left\langle {{v^s} - v} \right\rangle }}$.
+First, we determine the idempotent generators of the $m$-adic residue codes over $ \mathcal{R}_{q,s}$ and give an algebraic characterization for these codes.
+Then, we obtain some parameters of optimal $m$-adic residue codes over $ \mathcal{R}_{q,s}$ with respect to Griesmer bound for rings.
+Furthermore, via CSS construction for quantum error correcting codes and the orthogonality-preserving Gray map defined in \cite{goyal}, we apply $m$-adic residue codes over $\mathcal{R}_{q,s}$ to obtain quantum codes and illustrate the finding by giving some examples.

 The rest of this paper is organized as follows.
-In Section 2, we present some definitions and basic results of linear codes, cyclic codes and $m$-adic residue codes.
-In Section 3, we determine the idempotent generators of the $m$-adic residue codes over $\mathbb{F}_{q}[v]/(v^s-v)$.
-Further, we obtain some parameters of optimal $m$-adic residue codes over $\mathbb{F}_{q}[v]/(v^s-v),$ with respect to Griesmer bound for rings.
-The last Section is reserved to conclusion and future remarks.
+In Section 2, we present some definitions and basic results of linear codes, cyclic codes and $m$ -adic residue codes.
+In Section 3, we study the idempotent generators of $m$ -adic residue codes over $\mathcal{R}_{q,s}$ and characterize these codes by determining their algebraic structures.
+Further, we obtain some parameters of optimal $m$-adic residue codes over $\mathcal{R}_{q,s},$ with respect to Griesmer bound for rings.
+In Section 4, we determine the duals of $m$-adic residue codes over $\mathcal{R}_{q,s}$ and give a condition for these codes to contain their dual.
+By carrying dual-containing $m$-adic residue codes over $\mathcal{R}_{q,s}$ via the Gray map given in \cite{goyal} and using CSS code construction, we derive a family of quantum codes.
+Moreover, we illustrate our finding by giving some examples.
+Section 5 is reserved for conclusion and future remarks.